 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment12/07/10 (U.S. District Court: Judge)

 Sentence06/06/12 Prisoner's Petition

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision

-U.S. Supreme Court Review REVIEW OF HABEAS DECISION
+U.S. Supreme Court Review05/01/17 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court04/09/13 State's Brief

 Trial Court Decision12/02/13 Oral Argument

 Court of Appeals Decision12/30/14 Decision

 Supreme Court Decision

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

-Supreme Court Decision
+Supreme Court Decision09/27/17

-- Status in State Courts as of 12/31/16: Pending in the trial court on remand from the 10th District Court of Appeals for a hearing on Montgomery's petition for postconviction relief. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
+- Status in State Courts as of 12/31/17: Pending in the trial court on remand from the 10th District Court of Appeals for a hearing on Montgomery's petition for postconviction relief. - Status in Federal Courts as of 12/31/17: No capital proceeding pending.

 On 08/24/16, the Ohio Supreme Court affirmed Montgomery's conviction and death sentence on direct appeal.
-Meanwhile, Montgomery filed a petition for postconviction relief in the trial court on 04/09/13, which was denied without an evidentiary hearing on 12/02/13.
+The U.S. Supreme Court denied certiorari on 05/01/17.
+The Ohio Supreme Court denied Montgomery's application to reopen his direct appeal on 09/27/17.
+Meanwhile, on 12/02/13, the trial court denied, without an evidentiary hearing, Montgomery's 04/09/13 petition for postconviction relief.
 On 12/30/14, the 10th District Court of Appeals remanded the case back to the trial court for the purpose of conducting an evidentiary hearing.
 The Ohio Supreme Court denied the State's appeal on 12/28/16.
+On 02/02/17, the State moved to hold the ordered hearing.
+On 05/09/17, the trial court granted Montgomery's motion for funding for experts.
+The ordered hearing was conducted between 08/21/17 and 09/05/17.
+(Note: Montgomery filed a post-hearing brief on 01/12/18.)